Richard Petty and David Pearson arrived at Daytona Beach in February of 1976 with some unsettled business.

-The inaugural Daytona 500 of 1959 had been a huge success with blistering speeds and nary a caution to mar the proceedings, so as the Grand National circuit prepared for their second visit to Bill France’s high-banked monument to speed in 1960, everyone was hoping for more of the same.
-Instead, the second version of the Great American Race brought with it a bit of a reality check.
+The inaugural Daytona 500 had been a huge success with nary a caution to mar the proceedings, so as the Grand National circuit prepared for their second visit.

 To those drivers slated to run in the very first Daytona 500, their first glimpse of the brand new speedway must have been awe inspiring.
 When Bill France Sr. first proposed a 2.5-mile racetrack with high-banked corners, more than a few people scoffed that it would never be built, and some even said it couldn’t …

-For 10 years before the first Daytona 500 was held at Bill France’s magnificent new superspeedway, NASCAR’s Grand National Division ran on the storied old beach and road course in Daytona Beach, in what was considered the biggest event on the tour’s calendar.
+Before the first Daytona 500 was held at Bill France’s magnificent new superspeedway, NASCAR’s Grand National Division ran on the old beach and road course.

 On August 20, 1994, NASCAR nearly lost Ernie Irvan to a horrific crash at Michigan.
-Irvan doesn’t remember the crash that day, nor does he remember the three weeks following the crash, but everyone who was a NASCAR fan then probably remembers it like it happened yesterday.
+Irvan doesn’t remember the crash that day.

-in light of a debate I’ve seen in a couple of other venues, I decided to compare Jimmie Johnson’s stellar 2006 NASCAR championship campaign with some of the greatest championship seasons of all-time to see where it stacks up.
+I decided to compare Jimmie Johnson’s 2006 NASCAR championship campaign with some of the greatest championship seasons of all-time to see where it stacks up.